orbitalquark/scintillua/docs/api.md

 Poorly written lexers have the ability to crash Scintilla (and thus its containing application), so unsaved data might be lost.
 However, I have only observed these crashes in early lexer development, when syntax errors or pattern errors are present.
-Once the lexer actually starts styling text (either correctly or incorrectly, it does not matter), I have not observed any crashes.
+Once the lexer actually starts processing and tagging text (either correctly or incorrectly, it does not matter), I have not observed any crashes.

 #### Acknowledgements